Feodor F. Dragan received the M.S. degree in Applied

 The

-last day to add a full term class or change sections of a class is Jan.
-18,
+last day to add a full term class or change sections

-2026.
-[University policy requires all students to be officially registered in
+of a class is Jan.
+18, 2026.
+[University policy requires all students to be

-each class they are attending.
-Students who are not officially registered for a
+officially registered in each class they are attending.
+Students who are not

-course should not be attending classes and will not receive credit or a grade
+officially registered for a course should not be attending classes and will not

-for the course.
-Each student must confirm enrollment by checking his/her class
+receive credit or a grade for the course.
+Each student must confirm enrollment

-schedule (using Student Tools in FlashFast) prior to
+by checking his/her class schedule (using Student Tools in FlashFast)

-deadline.]
+the deadline.]

 The